uhyunjung/uhyunjung.github.io/_posts/2025-01-17-[AWS] AWS Solutions Architect Associate(SAA-C03) 자격증.md

   - **Snowball**
     - PetaByte(60TB)
     - The transfer of data from the Snowball Edge appliance into Amazon S3 at **No Cost**
+    - ex) A recently acquired company is required to build its own infrastructure on AWS and migrate multiple applications to the cloud within a month.
+Each application has approximately 50 TB of data to be transferred.
+After the migration is complete, this company and its parent company will both require secure network connectivity with consistent throughput from their data centers to the applications.
+A solutions architect must ensure one-time data migration and ongoing network connectivity.
+Which solution will meet these requirements? -> **AWS Snowball for the initial transfer and AWS Direct Connect for ongoing connectivity.** (Definitely snowball for data transfer.
+As per the connectivity, 4 requirements here: Complete WITHIN a month, secure, consistent and BOTH companies need access.
+DirectConnect provides consistency, but it's not secure (it's private, that's different), it's a 1-to-1 direct connection and then you have up to 90 days to set it up (on average it takes more than 1 month, or at least that's what they said at the course).
+Site-to-Site VPN is secure and can be setup immediately in multiple sites.
+It's not consistent, but it can achieve consistency with Accelerated Site-to-Site VPN ("Accelerated Site-to-Site VPN makes user experience more consistent by using the highly available and congestion-free AWS global network.")
+So I'd go for Snowball and VPN (possibly Accelerated)))
   - **`Snowball Edge`** : 100TB(80TB)
     - 인터넷 연결이 간헐적이거나 없는 위치에서 데이터 수집
   - **Snowmobile** : ExaByte